BirenderPanwar/EVA4_Phase1/session15/assignment_A/README.md

 3. Zip file resources are created in append mode and all new depth file is added to the resource. all previous processed depth images are retained in out zip file and avaialble for recovery.

-**Key notes:**
+**Step followed:**

 * nyu model is used [(Depth Models)](https://github.com/ialhashim/DenseDepth/blob/master/DenseDepth.ipynb) to create depth maps for the fg_bg images:
-* ZipFile package is used to read fromzip(400k inputs) and write into zip file(400k outputs) so avoiding data sync issue in colab.
+* ZipFile package is used to read from zip(400k inputs) and write into zip file(400k outputs) so as to avoiding data sync issue in colab.
-* Data work flow is updated to process only 1000 images at a time for prediction to handle memory issues.
+* Data work flow is updated to process only 1000 images at a time for prediction to avoid memory overrun issues.
+* nyu Depth model does't give good result for low resolution images so input fg_bg images**(192,192,3)** are upsampled to **(480,480,3)**.
+* each fg_bg images are fed into model for prediction and model produce one channel output with half of input dimention.
+Hence output diemnsion is (240, 240)
+* output is rescaled between min and max to highlight the objects in the images
-* depth images are created as single channel as gray scale.
+* final depth images are created as single channel as gray scale.
+* depth output file name is retains same as the input filename.
+* it took around **4:53:21 hours** to create depth images.

 below is the results of depth mask prediction.